-Between 8 p.m. and 6 a.m., seven days a week, all taxi passengers are required to pay a $10 deposit at the beginning of their trip, regardless of trip length.
-At the end of the trip, passengers will pay the remaining difference, or be refunded if the final fare is less than $10.
+Effective September 30, 2019: Between 8 p.m. and 6 a.m., seven days a week, all taxi passengers were required to pay a $10 deposit at the beginning of their trip, regardless of trip length.
+At the end of the trip, passengers were required to pay the remaining difference, or be refunded if the final fare is less than $10.

-The City consulted with vehicles for hire stakeholders to gather input for consideration to develop a mandatory taxi pre-payment pilot project.
+Prior to the pilot, t. he City consulted with vehicles for hire stakeholders to gather input for consideration to develop a mandatory taxi pre-payment pilot project.

 Thank you to over 900 participants who took the survey, available from May 6 to June 26, 2019.
 Participant feedback on what would work best for a pre-payment pilot to improve safety while maintaining convenience for drivers and passengers was analyzed and considered to develop the parameters for the pilot.
 A summary of what we heard, including how feedback was considered is available in the Stakeholder Engagement Summary.

 During the Taxi Pre-Payment Pilot the Mandatory Pre-Payment decal was present in taxis.